Energy dynamics in the Heisenberg-Kitaev chain: Heisenberg-Kitaev model

 For the total Hamiltonian the energy current

-turns into an operator with a rather involved structure, the numerical implementation of which is delicate \cite{sumrule}.
-To check this, Fig.~\ref{Fig1}~(c), (d) shows that our exact diagonalization perfectly reproduces the analytical result for $C(\omega)$ of the Kitaev model.
-To this end, we have to compare numerically accessible chain lengths \cite{16sites} with finite-size analytic results, featuring only a few $\delta$ functions, rather than Eq.~(\ref{Eq4}).
+turns into an operator with a rather involved structure, the numerical implementation of which is delicate but can be checked by the $\beta \to 0$ `sum rule' (see Appendix \ref{sumrule}).
+To further check this, Fig.~\ref{Fig1}~(c), (d) shows that our exact diagonalization perfectly reproduces the analytical result for $C(\omega)$ of the Kitaev model.
+To this end, we have to compare numerically accessible chain lengths with finite-size analytic results, featuring only a few $\delta$ functions, rather than Eq.~(\ref{Eq4}).
 In the Kitaev limit the finite-size spectrum is particularly sparse because the $L/2$ $Z_2$ invariants imply a $2^{L/2}$ fold degeneracy \cite{sen2010}.

 Another important and non-trivial consistency check is $C(\omega)$ for the Heisenberg model.
 In contrast to the conventional definition \cite{Zotos1997}, the energy-current operator in Eq.~(\ref{Eq6}) is {\it not} conserved, due to the two-site unit cell.
-While this emphasizes the well-known ambiguity of defining local energy densities, it has {\it no} consequence for the existence of a finite DW at zero frequency, as depicted in Fig.~\ref{Fig3}~(a).
-There, half of the total spectral weight is concentrated in the DW, similar to the Kitaev model.
+While this emphasizes the well-known ambiguity of defining local energy densities, it has {\it no} consequence for the existence of a nonzero Drude weight at zero frequency, as depicted in Fig.~\ref{Fig3}~(a).
+There, half of the total spectral weight is concentrated in the Drude weight, similar to the Kitaev model.
 Moreover, the regular part shows a striking similarity to the one in Fig.~\ref{Fig1}~(a).
-As a final check, $C(\omega)$ at the Heisenberg-equivalent additional integrable point at $J_{1,2} =-2J_3$ turns out to be identical to that of the Heisenberg model, see Fig.~\ref{Fig3}~(a) and (b).
+As a final check, $C(\omega)$ at the Heisenberg-equivalent additional integrable point at $J_{i\neq3} =-2J_3$ turns out to be identical to that of the Heisenberg model, see Fig.~\ref{Fig3}~(a) and (b).